01 of 08

-- Using the hand wheel (parts of a sewing machine) gently bring the sewing machine needle down to confirm that your needle will clear the presser foot.
+- Using the hand wheel, gently bring the sewing machine needle down to confirm that your needle will clear the presser foot.

 - Place the zipper coil under the zipper foot so that the stitching will be right next to the zipper coil on the zipper tape.

-- Sew the entire length of the zipper in place, removing he pins as you come to them, without sewing over them.
+- Sew the entire length of the zipper in place, removing the pins as you come to them, without sewing over them.

 - Measure and pin in place just as you did for the first side of the zipper.